adjust/goem/README.md

 If branch is set to 'self', goem assumes you have your library *.go files in a subfolder with the same name as your project and symlinks this to the goem Gopath.
-Also you can use a relative or absolute path.
-This will also put a symlink to the goem Gopath.

 e.g.: